Electrokinetic phenomena

 Electrokinetic phenomena are a family of several different effects that occur in heterogeneous fluids, or in porous bodies filled with fluid, or in a fast flow over a flat surface.
 The term heterogeneous here means a fluid containing particles.
 Particles can be solid, liquid or gas bubbles with sizes on the scale of a micrometer or nanometer.
 There is a common source of all these effects—the so-called interfacial 'double layer' of charges.
 Influence of an external force on the diffuse layer generates tangential motion of a fluid with respect to an adjacent charged surface.
 This force might be electric, pressure gradient, concentration gradient, or gravity.
 In addition, the moving phase might be either continuous fluid or dispersed phase.

-Family
+List of electrokinetic phenomena

 Various combinations of the driving force and moving phase determine various electrokinetic effects.
 According to J.Lyklema, the complete family of electrokinetic phenomena includes: